-The stock market has made a number of new highs.
-So protective puts and other option strategies designed to defend against downside moves may not be foremost in every investor's mind.
-But corrections happen in every market; it’s only natural.
+The stock market fluctuates with new highs and new lows.
+So protective puts and other option strategies designed to defend against downside moves may not always be foremost in every investor’s mind.
+Corrections happen in every market; it’s only natural.

-But if you are an options trader, perhaps this holiday season is a good time to consider accessorizing your stock position with a collar.
-Or, if you’ve already been using collars to attempt to protect a stock position, this year’s bull market may be a good time to make collar adjustments.
+If you are an options trader, perhaps now is a good time to consider accessorizing your stock position with a collar.
+Or, if you’ve already been using collars to attempt to protect a stock position, a bull market may be a good time to make collar adjustments.

 The basic collar is constructed of three parts: the stock, a long out-of-the-money (OTM) put option, and a short OTM call option with the same expiration date.
 The put is there to help protect you in case of an adverse move downward in the stock.
 The premium collected from selling the call can help pay for the put.
 For example, suppose a stock is trading at or around $100, and the 90-strike put and the 110-strike call are both trading for $2.
 In this scenario, you could sell the call and buy the put for no net premium outlay (what’s known as a “zero-cost” collar).
 But don’t forget to include transaction costs in your calculation.

 For all of these examples, remember to multiply the option premium by 100, the multiplier for standard U.S. equity option contracts.
 So an option premium of $1 is really $100 per contract.

 Also note that these examples do not account for transaction costs or dividends.
 Transaction costs (commissions and other fees) are important factors to consider when evaluating any options trade.
 Transactions cost for trades placed online at TD Ameritrade are $6.95 for stock orders and $6.95 for option orders plus a $0.75 fee per contract.
 Orders placed by other means will have higher transaction costs.
 Options exercise and assignment fees are $19.99.